 Learning Activity Points Due Day

-Reading Drugs, Behavior, and Modern Society: Chapter 1: "Drugs and Behavior Today" Please be sure to explore any enhancements (e.g., figures, audio, interactions) in the text for this chapter in the Levinthal text. none Day 3
+Reading Drugs, Behavior, and Modern Society (9/E): Chapter 1: "Drugs and Behavior Today" Please be sure to explore any enhancements (e.g., figures, audio, interactions) in the text for this chapter in the Levinthal text. none Day 1

-Lecture Drugs and Behavior Today none Day 3
+Lecture Drugs and Behavior Today none Day 1

-Discussion Reconciling Science and Social Work Perspectives 10 Initial post: Day 3 (recommended) Responses to classmates: Day 7 See Note below in "Course Assignments" for important guidance on discussion responses.
+Discussion Risk and Protective Factors 10 Initial post: Day 1 (recommended) Responses to classmates: Day 1 See Note below in "Course Assignments" for important guidance on discussion responses.

-Quiz Quiz on Levinthal Chapter 1 40 Day 7
+Quiz Module 1 Quiz 40 Day 1

-Module 2: Issues and Effects of Drug Taking
+Module 2: Issues and Effects of Drug-Taking

 - 1. Explain the concepts of tolerance acute and chronic toxicity, and dose-response curve. - 2.
-Analyze the relationship of drug abuse to social problems and resulting policy implications. - 3.
-Explain the neurochemistry of psychoactive drugs and how these drugs affect the brain and nervous system. - 4.
-Identify the factors that determine the behavioral impact of drugs and the physiological and psychological factors of drug-taking behavior
+Analyze the relationship of drug abuse to social problems and resulting policy implications.

+- 3. Explain the neurochemistry of psychoactive drugs and how these drugs affect the brain and nervous system. - Identify the factors that determine the behavioral impact of drugs and the physiological and psychological factors of drug-taking behavior

-Learning Activity Points Due Day Reading Drugs, Behavior, and Modern Society (8/E): Levinthal, Chapter 2: "Drug-Taking Behavior: The Personal and Social Concerns" Levinthal, Chapter 3: "How Drugs Work in the Body and on the Mind" Please be sure to explore any enhancements (e.g., figures, audio, interactions) in the text for these chapters. none Day 3 Lectures Drug-Taking Behavior: The Personal and Social Concerns How Drugs Work in the Body and on the Mind none Day 3 Discussions DAWN Reporting System Harm Reduction 10 Initial post: Day 3 (recommended) Responses to classmates: Day 7 Journal News Brief Critique 10 Day 7 Quiz on Levinthal Chapters 2 and 3 40 Day 7
+Learning Activity Points Due Day Reading Drugs, Behavior, and Modern Society (9/E): Chapter 2: "Drug-Taking Behavior: Personal and Social Issues" Chapter 3: "How Drugs Work in the Body and on the Mind" Please be sure to explore any enhancements (e.g., figures, audio, interactions) in the text for these chapters. none Day 1 Lectures Drug-Taking Behavior: The Personal and Social Concerns How Drugs Work in the Body and on the Mind none Day 1 Discussions Physiological and Psychological Dependence Motivational System in the Brain 10 Initial post: Day (recommended) Responses to classmates: Day 1 Journal News Brief Critique 10 Day 1 Quiz Module 2 Quiz 40 Day 1